StiliyanHoody/LFS/README.md

 ## How to enable LFS bypassing

-In order to bypass LFS policy that github [enforces](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage), I've created a set of [githooks](https://git-scm.com/docs/githooks) linked to a some JS scripts that will smartly handle large files and you'll still be able to push them to the repository.
+In order to bypass LFS policy that github [enforces](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage), <br>
+I've created a set of [githooks](https://git-scm.com/docs/githooks) linked to a some JS<br>
+scripts that will smartly handle large files and you'll<br>
+still be able to push them to the repository.<br>

 To enable this "hack" run the following command: